Best VPN for Small Business Remote Teams 2026: IT Setup Guide

 Business Options

-Dedicated servers and IP addresses are available through Proton VPN for Business plans, which start at $6.99 per user/month.
+Dedicated servers and IP addresses are available through Proton VPN for Business plans, which start at $9.99 per user/month (VPN Professional).
 Business plans include centralized management, SSO integration, and dedicated support—features primarily valuable for teams rather than individual remote workers.

 Practical Considerations

-Pricing: The free tier provides unlimited bandwidth with access to servers in 10 countries—a genuine option for basic remote work security.
-VPN Plus costs $9.99/month (or $2.99/month on a two-year plan) and includes full server access, highest speeds, and streaming support.
+Pricing: The free tier provides unlimited bandwidth with access to servers in 5 countries (US, Netherlands, Japan, Poland, Romania)—a genuine option for basic remote work security.
+VPN Plus costs $4.99/month (or $2.99/month on a two-year plan) and includes full server access, highest speeds, and streaming support.

 Best For: Remote workers in fields like journalism, legal services, financial consulting, or software development who handle sensitive client information and need documented privacy protections.